This

 policy is designed to outline possible breaches of the Trine

-Commerce Systems, Inc. (TCS) network and the actions Trine Commerce
+Commerce Systems, Inc. (TCS) network and the actions

-Systems, Inc., will take in cases where the Acceptable Use Policy
+Trine Commerce Systems, Inc., will take in cases where

-(AUP) is breached.
-This document pertains to breaches of Acceptable
+the Acceptable Use Policy (AUP) is breached.
+This document

-Use that are also known as Net Abuse or "spamming."
+as Net Abuse or "spamming."

-Linking or otherwise connecting the Trine
+Linking or otherwise connecting

-Commerce Systems Web site or gateway URL by any unsolicited commercial
+the Trine Commerce Systems Web site or gateway URL

-email for any purpose whatever.
-These URLs may not be used in
+whatever.
+These URLs may not be used in newsgroups

-newsgroups or any other electronic promotion modality. |
+or any other electronic promotion modality. |

-Sending any kind of unsolicited or unwelcome
+Sending any kind of unsolicited

-the Internet. |
+users, anywhere on the Internet. |

 Posting a single article or substantially

-similar articles to an excessive number of newsgroups or mailing
+similar articles to an excessive number of newsgroups

-lists (i.e., 20 or more). |
+or mailing lists (i.e., 20 or more). |

-Repeated or deliberate posting of articles
+Repeated or deliberate posting

-or mail list. |
+of that newsgroup or mail list. |

-Posting commercial advertising in almost any
+Posting commercial advertising

-within that group. |
+is specifically permitted within that group. |

 Net Abuse is undesirable because...

-will block all access to the TCS payment processing gateway, Web
+Some Internet Service Providers will block all access to the TCS payment

-site, and e-mail support department.
-This affects not only the offending
+processing gateway, Web site, and e-mail support department.
+This affects

-user, but also all Trine Commerce Systems, Inc. customers.
+not only the offending user, but also all Trine Commerce Systems, Inc.

 customers.